 Belinda Whitford, Chief Operating Officer

-Belinda has almost 20 years of utility finance experience and was NTPC's controller for over 4 years before assuming the role of Chief Financial Officer in April 2016.
-Teamwork is a focus for this Chartered Professional Accountant in leading all financial aspects of the Corporation including financial reporting, budgeting and regulatory affairs, treasury and risk management, internal audit and continuous improvement, logistics, and communications.
+Belinda has more than 20 years of utility finance experience and was NTPC's controller for over 4 years before assuming the role of Chief Financial Officer in April 2016.
 Belinda assumed the role of COO in October 2020.
 In her current role, Belinda has overall accountability for Hydro Operations, Thermal Operations and Transmission and Distribution.